NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 Proposed change:
 ================
-There are some problems which need to be archived for this feature.
+There are some problems that need to be achieved for this feature.

 Problem 1: How to get old values from old config file via `oslo.config`?
 ------------------------------------------------------------------------

-Now, we have a way to generate an sample configuration file for any project, so we can base on that to get a ConfigOpts instance (CONF object) with full list of options from not only main project but also other projects which are listed in namespace file.
-At this time, we can parsing old config file with our CONF object that we just archived which mean we can read all of values in config file with right format.
+We had a method to generate sample configuration file for any projects, so we could base on that method to get a ConfigOpts instance (CONF object) with full list of options from not only main project but also other projects which are listed in namespace file.
+At this time, we can parse old config files along with our CONF object that we just archived which mean we can read all of values in config file with right format.